CharlesKleeven/virtual-energy-trading/DEVELOPMENT_NOTES.md

 **Key insight**: Always plan for network issues.
 WebSocket connections fail, APIs go down, connectivity varies.

+### RTM Data Overload Problem
+30 days of RTM data at 5-minute intervals = 8,640 data points.
+This was overwhelming both the API and chart rendering.

+**Challenge**: Users couldn't load 30D view when RTM was selected **Root cause**: Too much data for browser and API to handle efficiently **Solution**: Dynamic UI that limits RTM/Both modes to 1D and 7D only, with 30D available for DAM-only analysis

+**UX insight**: Better to guide users toward working combinations than let them discover failures

 ### 11am Cutoff Rule
 This was trickier than it looked.
 Can't just check if it's before 11am because:
 - Which timezone?
 (CAISO is Pacific)